-pumpkin crumb cake is made in the classic new York style!
+pumpkin crumb cake in the classic New York style!

-Wow, I sensed from the aroma coming out of my oven that I was in for a treat with this Pumpkin Crumb Cake, but when I opened the door and got a peak at it, that sealed the deal.
+Wow.
+I sensed from the aroma coming out of my oven that I was in for a treat with this pumpkin crumb cake, and when I opened the door and got a peak at it, that sealed the deal.
 It rises up nice and tall, with cracks along the crumb topping that reveal a glimpse of the bright golden cake underneath.
 But nothing prepared me for that first bite!
 Helloooooo fall!

 This delicious crumb cake is patterned after my classic New York style Cardamom Crumb Cake, so I knew it was going to be good, but the addition of my favorite fall squash took it over the top.
 This cake pushes all my buttons.
 If you love pumpkin like I do I think you’ll be pleased.
 It’s the perfect little baking project to ease you into fall.
 And you can eat it for breakfast.
 Win win.

 what you need for pumpkin crumb cake

 A from the pantry deal if you’ve got your spice cabinet stocked for fall and holiday baking.

 - canned pumpkin puree

 - I like Libby’s because it’s consistently good, but use any brand you like.
 If you want to use homemade pumpkin puree, be sure to drain it or cook it down so it has the same thick consistency as canned.

 - these are important, so pay attention: ginger, cinnamon, cloves and nutmeg (freshly grated if at all possible.)

 what is New York Style Crumb Cake?